Find an Orthodontist near you

 • Gum bleeding may be a sign of periodontal problems, which may increase the likelihood of teeth shifting.

-• Gaps in your teeth is a common and easy-to-spot sign that your teeth are shifting.
+• Gaps appearing in your teeth is a common and easy-to-spot sign that your teeth are shifting.
 Gaps may also be a sign of developing periodontal problems.

 • If you experience more tooth pain or sensitivity than usual, this could indicate shifting teeth.